Reading Time: 3 minutes

 The drug will also make someone very talkative and hyper, which is another reason why many people enjoy using it.
 But individuals can swing from a happy, energetic mood to irritability and anxiety very quickly, especially when taking large doses of the drug.
 In addition, once the high wears off, the individual will often crash, becoming very fatigued and possibly even depressed.
 This binge-crash cycle is common among stimulant abusers and often becomes more intense the longer the abuse continues and the higher one’s doses are.

 Like most stimulants, Concerta can become addictive if abused consistently.
 Chronic abusive use can lead to marked tolerance and psychological dependence with varying degrees of abnormal behavior.”
 Full-blown psychosis can sometimes occur, and the individual may become a danger to themselves and others, experiencing homicidal or suicidal thoughts, violent outbursts, and hallucinations.

 Those who become addicted to Concerta are often unable to stop using the drug, even if they can see the serious issues their use is causing.
 In certain instances, individuals may also move on to more severe illicit stimulants like cocaine or crystal meth in order to counteract tolerance.
 The longer a person abuses a drug like Concerta without seeking help, the more severe the consequences are likely to be.

 Concerta Addiction Treatment

 Stimulant addiction requires professional treatment in many cases, especially because these drugs can cause serious psychological effects that can resurface months or even years after an individual stops abusing the drug.
-According to the US Department of Veteran Affairs, certain medications may be used during treatment, especially early on, including antipsychotics and antidepressants, but the strongest treatment methods currently known for stimulant addiction are behavioral therapies.
+Certain medications may be used during treatment, especially early on, including antipsychotics and antidepressants, but the strongest treatment methods currently known for stimulant addiction are behavioral therapies.

 These methods can help change the way patients feel and think about their Concerta abuse and help them learn how to avoid further issues with abuse in the future.
 In addition, patients need to be assessed and treated for any co-occurring disorders that may exist along with their addiction to Concerta.